 ‘We feel that Kingsmead School will be the best suited local school to our son's personality both academically and for his personal development.
 We are in total agreement with the approach to learning and the support that Kingsmead are able to provide.’

 ‘I really liked the atmosphere, ethos and character of the school which was my daughter's first choice as well as ours.
 Also liked the range of subjects offered through to A level which seemed to be better than the other schools we were considering.’

-‘My first reason for my son to attend Kingsmead School is that my daughter is currently attending and will go on to attend the Sixth Form from 2018.
+‘My first reason for my son to attend Kingsmead School is that my daughter is currently attending and will go on to attend the Sixth Form.
 The second reason is that this school specialises in the Arts in which my son has a real interest.
 My daughter has already received outstanding results in Art (grade A in Year 10) and I am keen on Kingsmead helping my son to work hard to earn the same results.’

 ‘Having visited Kingsmead as a family we like the school values and think our daughter will excel.
 She is not the most confident girl, but from our visit on the open day we found that the focus on the children played a vital role in their development.’